 In 1932, Edward's son, Milt, opened Camp Tohkomeupog for Boys.
 A few years later, Milt’s sister, Ellen, opened Camp Wampineauk for girls.
 The girls’ camp closed in 1977, but the boys’ camp is still operating at the same location.
 In addition to the two camps, Milt and Ellen assisted their father in running the inn.

 In 1938, a rope tow was installed near Bald Ledge.
 Occasionally, Milt brought small groups of guests to the Inn during winter weekends to try the relatively new sport of skiing.
 In 1944, Milt left his teaching position in West Hartford, CT to develop Purity Spring Resort into a year-round business.
 He opened the inn and the camp to guests and hosted ski camps during the school vacation weeks.
-Still running today, King Pine's Ski Camp is known as the longest running ski camp in the country.
+Still running today, the Ski and Snowboard Camp is known as the longest running ski camp in the country.
 During the summer, the Hoyts worked to develop the inn into a family resort while continuing operation of the boys camp.

 In 1976, Ted, Laura, Bob and Susie Hoyt and their respective spouses took over the day-to-day management of the resort from their father, Milt.
 Today, the Hoyts operate the expanded Purity Spring Resort in much the same manner as their parents did, along with the fourth and fifth generation of Hoyts now active in the business as well.